DaemonEngine/daemonmap/README.md

 Options:

 * `DOWNLOAD_GAMEPACKS=OFF`
-  Do not automatically download the gamepack data on each compilation and do not install game packs already downloaded (default: `ON`);
+  Do not automatically download the gamepack data on each compilation and do not install already downloaded game packs (default: `ON`);
 * `GAMEPACKS_LICENSE_LIST=all`
-  Download all gamepacks whatever the license (default: `free`, download free gamepacks, can be set to `none` to only filter by name);
+  Download all gamepacks whatever their license (default: `free`, download free gamepacks, can be set to `none` to only filter by name);
 * `GAMEPACKS_NAME_LIST="Xonotic Unvanquished"`
   Download gamepacks for the given games (default: `none`, do not select more gamepacks to download).